Aliases for PON1 Gene

 GeneCards Summary for PON1 Gene

 PON1 (Paraoxonase 1) is a Protein Coding gene.
-Diseases associated with PON1 include microvascular complications of diabetes 5 and aortic valve insufficiency.
-Among its related pathways are Metabolism and Paroxetine Pathway, Pharmacokinetics.
-GO annotations related to this gene include calcium ion binding and phospholipid binding.
+Diseases associated with PON1 include Microvascular Complications Of Diabetes 5 and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Metabolism and Arachidonic acid metabolism.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipid binding.
 An important paralog of this gene is PON2.

 UniProtKB/Swiss-Prot for PON1 Gene